bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 Besides this project being used by attackers to use LOFLCABs to perform their activities and defenders to create alerting rules for IOCs, Windows system administrators can also greatly benefit from this project.
 This project can aid in efficiently managing the network, using one-liners to directly use MMC snap-ins against a remote host or using cmdlets and WMI classes in scripts to quickly collect information on a large scale or perform actions on multiple systems at once.

-Finally, this article and associated LOFL project can also be relevant for security incident responders to safely collect information and perform activities against a compromised domain with infected servers and workstations.
+Finally, this article and associated LOFL-Project website can also be relevant for security incident responders to safely collect information and perform activities against a compromised domain with infected servers and workstations.

-The LOFL website[^1], inspired by the great LOLBAS[^2] and GTFOBins[^3] websites, can be found at <https://lofl-project.github.io/>.
+The LOFL-Project website[^1], inspired by the great LOLBAS[^2] and GTFOBins[^3] websites, can be found at <https://lofl-project.github.io/>.
 Besides the web interface, APIs are available to programmatically access the LOFLCABs for any automated processing.
 Moreover, scripts used for the setup are available in the LOFL GitHub repository[^4] at <https://github.com/bitsadmin/lofl>.

 Because so far I have been the only contributor and there are many LOFLCABs, the web interface also provides a checkbox which displays the entries of which I expect they can be used as LOFLCABs, however are not yet fully documented.
-Any pull requests for complementing these is very much welcome at the LOFL project GitHub repository at <https://github.com/LOFL-Project/LOFLCAB>.
+Any pull requests for complementing these is very much welcome at the LOFL-Project GitHub repository at <https://github.com/LOFL-Project/LOFLCAB>.

 Because of its length, this article is split into three parts:
 1. Setup of Linux VM for SOCKS routing (this article)